viylouu/cborr/README.md

 ## windows builds
 windows builds are simple
 same syntax, just add the -w flag!
+they do however force you to use gcc because silly windows :onion: